teslamate-org/teslamate/docs/configuration/guides/tasker.md

 ### Creating a Profile

-Now that the action to trigger the connection to TeslaMate has been created, we create a profile which will trigger the action in the event that a bluetooth connection is established to a Tesla vehicle.
+Now that the action to trigger the connection to TeslaMate has been created, we create a profile which will trigger the action in the event that a Bluetooth connection is established to a Tesla vehicle.

 - Select the **Profiles** tab in Tasker.
 - Click on the Plus (+) sign in the bottom-right corner of the screen.